Weather and Climate Summary and Forecast

 Past Month and Year to Date:

-Year-to-date temperatures for the western US continue to be warmer than normal across most of the region (Figure 2), averaging 0.5-4.5 degrees above average.
-Some areas continue to run cooler than average, including small areas in the southwest, the south coast of California, north-central Oregon, and portions of Montana where temperatures 0.5-2.0 degrees below average have been experienced (Figure 2).
+The relatively warm and dry October did not alter the year-to-date temperature differences over the western US much.
+The region continues to see a warmer than normal 2024 with the majority of the west averaging 0.5-4.5 degrees above normal (Figure 2).
+Some areas continue to run slightly cooler than average, including portions of the south coast of California, north-central Oregon, and a small area of Montana where temperatures 0.5-1.5 degrees below average have been experienced (Figure 2).
 These cooler areas in the west are the exception to the pattern across the rest of the continental US where temperatures remain 2-6 degrees warmer than average year-to-date (not shown).
 The warmest conditions continue to be seen across the northern Plains, the Great Lakes, the upper Midwest, and New England.

-Year-to-date precipitation for the western US is largely near average to above average with values ranging from 90-200% (Figure 2).
-The areas that have seen the wettest conditions have been over much of coastal to inland California and especially the south coast, along with much of Arizona and New Mexico.
+Again, not much change from a dry October with the year-to-date precipitation for the western US largely remaining near average to above average with values ranging from 90-200% (Figure 2).
+The areas that have seen the wettest conditions have been over much of coastal to inland California and especially the south coast, along with the Four Corners region.
 Most of Oregon and the Great Basin have seen 90-130% of average precipitation so far this year.
 The driest regions have been across much of eastern Washington and the northern Rockies of Montana and Idaho, which have experienced 50-90% of normal precipitation (Figure 2).
-The rest of the country has seen a largely wetter than average year-to-date, with eastern Texas, the Gulf States, the southeast, and northward into the Great Lakes and into New England seeing the greatest departures, while the driest area of the country remains southern New Mexico, west Texas, and portions of the central and northern Plains (not shown).
+The rest of the country has seen a largely wetter than average year-to-date, with eastern Texas, the Gulf States, the southeast, and northward into the Great Lakes and New England seeing the greatest departures, while the driest area of the country remains southern New Mexico, west Texas, and portions of the central and northern Plains (not shown).

 Heat Accumulation: